 You can leave equipment like fishing rods, bikes, scooters, surf boards, kayaks, boats etc.

 Having a static caravan is also a really nice opportunity to start a new hobby you wouldn’t normally be able to.
-I’ve bought a stand up paddleboard, Sam goes fishing a lot and he plans to buy a boat.
+I’ve bought a stand up paddleboard and can’t wait to use it.
 Our kids also love bodyboarding and I don’t think they would have got into it if we weren’t at our caravan all the time.